djpmsft/ADF_Labs/Data integration using Azure Data Factory and Azure Data Share.md

 This concludes the Azure Data Share portion of the lab.
 In the next section, you will use Azure Data Factory to process the received data.

+## Ingest and transform data using Azure Data Factory

+Now that you have consumed data using Azure Data Share, it is time to ingest the corresponding dataset and then transform the data using Azure Data Factory.

 ## Set up your Azure Data Factory environment

 In this section, you will learn how to access the Azure Data Factory user experience (ADF UX) from the Azure portal.
 Once in the ADF UX, you will configure three linked service for each of the data stores we are using: Azure SQL DB, ADLS Gen2, and Azure Synapse Analytics.